mozilla/fxa/README.md

 *******

 ### Hello/Loop Setup

+> Skip this if you are not working on testing Firefox Hello.

 To get the Hello service setup and configured to run with a local version of Firefox Accounts, you need to run a couple commands after running `npm run postinstall` and `./pm2 start servers.json`.